tywysocki/OpenAI/README.md

 # OpenAI API Client Library (Swift)

 This library will allow you to access the OpenAI HTTP API's.
-Read the [full API docs](https://beta.openai.com/docs) for additional information.
+You can read the [full API docs](https://beta.openai.com/docs) for additional information.

 ## Installing OpenAI  💻

-Use Swift Package Manager to integrate the library by adding the following dependency in your Package.swift file:
+Add the following dependency in your Package.swift file (use Swift Package Manager):

 `.Package(url:"https://github.com/tywysocki/OpenAI.git", majorVersion: 1)`